2022-23 Season: Walking in Time

 From Fermat's Last Theorem through the Go-Go's and back to a Connecticut town in 1905 celebrating the Fourth of July, the Department of Theater's 2022-23 production season reflects our strong artistic and pedagogical commitment to staging plays that challenge how we think and celebrate how we feel.

-Lafayette's Department of Theater announces open auditions for the fall and spring semester productions of our 2022-23 season.
+Lafayette's Department of Theater announces open auditions for the spring semester productions of our 2022-23 season.

 Guest Theater Artists, Lunchtime Chats, and Panel Discussions for Each Production!